ORGANIC IS BEST

 Fewer Pesticides

-Glyphosate-based herbicides like Roundup has been classified as a "probable human carcinogen," and insecticides such as chlorpyrifos have been associated with adverse health outcomes, from developmental delays to compromised fertility in men.
+Glyphosate-based herbicides like Roundup have been classified as a "probable human carcinogen," and insecticides such as chlorpyrifos have been associated with adverse health outcomes, from developmental delays to compromised fertility in men.

 Studies have also suggested that pesticide residues—at levels commonly found in the urine of kids in the U.S.—may contribute to ADHD prevalence.